AlexMicheal500/StockPro-Trading-Bot/README.md

 # StockPro-Trading-Bot-Documentation
+## List of Documentations For Full Project:

+i.
+How To Install Bot

+ii.
+Deployment of StockPro WordPress Website

+iii.
+Running a CI/CD Pipeline on StockPro WordPress Website.

-## Video Link To How To Install Bot: https://vimeo.com/manage/videos/832894106/privacy
+## i.
+Video Link To How To Install Bot: https://vimeo.com/manage/videos/832894106/privacy
 ## Steps:
 1. Visit tradingview.com through a browser or install a desktop version or or mobile version.
 2. Click on "Get Started" to sign up for a tradingview account